chandranshu24-hue/bgr_chandranshu/README.md

 - Simulate the **schematic-level design** of the BGR circuit.
 - Analyze **DC**, **AC**, and **transient** behavior.
 - Verify **temperature dependence** and output voltage stability.

-Steps to install Ngspice - Open the terminal and type the following to install Ngspice
+-Steps to install Ngspice - Open the terminal and type the following to install Ngspice
 ```bash
 $  sudo apt-get install ngspice
 ```